 (24) ACU, by virtue of its status, is allowed to buy against NSW Government rates and potentially other state government rates.
 To receive a discount from a NSW Government contracted supplier:

 - a.
 Quote the Buy.NSW Number: 3831 - b.
-Refer to the list of NSW Government Contracts a.
-Confirm if the Category is under a State Government Agreement.
-Refer other States procurement websites
+Refer to the list of NSW Government Contracts

 (25) For other State Governments, follow the process below: